Different Types of Job Application Forms

 If you need to tailor your resume manually, make sure it’s ATS-friendly and not overly long.
 You’re not writing a novel, remember?

-One thing to keep in mind with online forms is that they often include pre-screening questions.
-These are designed to filter out candidates who don’t meet the basic requirements for the role.
+One thing to keep in mind with online forms is that they often include pre-screening questions designed to filter out candidates who don’t meet the basic requirements.

 Likewise, these forms can be easily shared on the company’s social media for a wider reach.